aleksey00/dust-fairy/README.md

 ## ABSTRACT
-This system, with a few easy steps, will help achieve set-it-and-forget-it automation.
+Multifunctional system design to help achieve set-it-and-forget-it automation.
 Using just a few commonly found sensors, relays, and contactors with other easily swappable components that make up dust-fairy, the system will accommodate any size setup, from the smallest home-hobbyist garage setup to a large industrial system without breaking a buck.

 <!-- The idea is to use Arduino as the brain of the operation to detect the activation signal of particular equipment and keep the corresponding blast gate open while closing non-active blast gates, simultaneously activating the dust collection system for better performance.